mohamedyd/awesome_resources/README.md

 ## MLOps Books

-* 𝗗𝗲𝘀𝗶𝗴𝗻𝗶𝗻𝗴 𝗠𝗮𝗰𝗵𝗶𝗻𝗲 𝗟𝗲𝗮𝗿𝗻𝗶𝗻𝗴 𝗦𝘆𝘀𝘁𝗲𝗺𝘀, Chip Huyen: Why does 9/10 models never make it to production?
+* [Designing Machine Learning Systems, Chip Huyen](https://www.oreilly.com/library/view/designing-machine-learning/9781098107956/): Why does 9/10 models never make it to production?
 Read this book and compare to how ML is done at most companies, then you know… Highly recommended!

+* [Machine Learning Engineering by Andriy Burkov](http://www.mlebook.com/wiki/doku.php?id=start): This book is available as a read-first-buy-later principle.

 * [𝗕𝘂𝗶𝗹𝗱𝗶𝗻𝗴 𝗠𝗮𝗰𝗵𝗶𝗻𝗲 𝗟𝗲𝗮𝗿𝗻𝗶𝗻𝗴 𝗣𝗶𝗽𝗲𝗹𝗶𝗻𝗲𝘀, Hannes Hapke & Catherine Nelson](https://www.oreilly.com/library/view/building-machine-learning/9781492053187/?_gl=1*1rzym6j*_ga*MTM4OTgzMTk4MC4xNjczMjEzNzY2*_ga_092EL089CH*MTY3MzQ2NjIyMi4yLjEuMTY3MzQ3MDk0Ni4yOS4wLjA): I bought this book specifically for the chapters on TensorFlow Serving, well worth it!
 Other chapters are however also interesting to get some insights to the TFX ecosystem.